 By the time you are finished this course you will be light years ahead of other editors who know how to use editing software, but feel overwhelmed and anxious while editing because they haven’t yet developed an efficient workflow for the post-production phase of their film.
 You will learn how to start with an empty timeline and finish with a completed film that you are proud of.

 Over the years, the role of an editor has evolved gradually.
 There once was a time when an editor only cut the picture and someone else dealt with the sound.
 But nowadays, that really isn’t the case.
 An editor has slowly become a one person band.
 It is a new reality that has come about partly by the democratization of equipment, faster computers, laptops, smaller cameras, and other technological innovations that allow one person to do a lot more than they could do years ago.
 This course addresses this new reality.

 "Video Editing Workflow for Filmmakers" will show you how to organize your footage, do an assembly edit, an offline edit, sound design, and export your film for television, web, or even theatrical release.You will be seeing all of these things in real time from start to finish.

-In order to get the most out of this course, I invite you to write down the steps that I outline in a checklist form.
+In order to get the most out of this course, we invite you to write down the steps that are outlined in a checklist form.
 During each stage of post-production, you can refer to these checklists in order to remember what to do next.
 This will make things a whole lot easier and prevent you from feeling overwhelmed.